Deducteam/nubo/README.md

 - `MAIN`: a list of entry points to the library.
 The entry points are explicitly checked whereas other modules are usually checked because they are dependencies.

+- `FLAGS`: flags that may be passed to the checker.

 **Note:**
 These variables not only serve informative purposes, they can be used to fulfill